Viz38/First-Pull-Request/README.md

 ### CHEAT SHEET
-- Here is a Cheat Sheet from GGithub for further reading 👉[Cheat Sheet](Assets/github-git-cheat-sheet.pdf)👈
+- Here is a Cheat Sheet from Github for further reading 👉[Cheat Sheet](Assets/github-git-cheat-sheet.pdf)👈

 <br/>